nocomplexity/FreeAndOpenMachineLearning/ml-challenges.rst

 New CPUs are being developed especially for machine learning algorithms.
 E.g. Google is developing Tensor Processing Units (TPU’s) to speed up the machine learning calculations.
 Of course this TPU’s are optimized for Google’s tensorflow software.
 But since this software is OSS everyone can take advantages if needed, since Google will offer TPU’s in their Cloud offerings.
 Of course Microsoft and other big Cloud providers are also developing their specialized machine learning processing units.

-Performance is hard.
-Despite the fact that Python is a good choice for machine learning, processing large JSON lists can be slow.
+Performance for training machine learning solutions is not always simple to solve.
+This is due to the fact that in essence training machine learning models means doing mass matrix calculations.
+Despite the fact that Python is a good choice for machine learning, processing large calculations can be slow.
 So optimization can be needed to speed up pre-processing during the data preparation phase.
+The good news is that since Python is becoming the de-facto standard for machine learning almost all problems are known and often already solved.

 Testing machine learning models
 ---------------------------------